Gilly-Chris/Wireless-Notice-board-app/README.md

 # Wireless-Notice-board-app
-Mobile application for sending data (text, image and video) to fire base
+Mobile application built with the kotlin programming language for sending data (text, image and video) to firebase.
+This data could be used by other systems,in this case a raspberry pi.